SC rejects Sindh govt report on deforestation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court (SC) has expressed dissatisfaction with Sindh government report in deforestation and trees chopping case and has indicated to send the case to NAB.
+ISLAMABAD: Supreme Court (SC) has expressed dissatisfaction over Sindh government report on deforestation and trees chopping case and has indicated to send the case to NAB.

 An SC bench presided over by Acting Chief Justice of SC Sheikh Azmat Saeed took up the case for hearing on Tuesday.
 The court has remained unsatisfied with the Sindh government's report during the hearing of the case, local media reported.